 The sugar and coffee sectors in El Salvador are so large that they have their own minimum wage.
 El Salvador is a top producer of coffee beans and sugar cane, which require a large number of workers.

 El Salvador Wages in the Informal Sector

 El Salvador has laws protecting workers, so they get paid at least the minimum wage.
 However, an issue arises when it comes to enforcing these laws in the informal sector.

 Most of the businesses that operate informally are in the agricultural sector.
 Also, small businesses that sell goods and services in smaller towns are known for conducting businesses informally.
 One thing is for sure, El Salvador’s minimum wage is even lower in the informal sector.

 Increasing the Minimum Wage in El Salvador

 Increasing the minimum wage in the country is not an easy thing to do.
-Obviously, workers want an increase to at least cover the cost of living.
-However, businesses do not want to give part of the profit margin.
+Obviously, workers want an increase that covers at least the essential cost of living in El Salvador.
+However, businesses oppose a large increment as it would reduce their profit margin.